Tenshin000/CogniPredictAD/README.md

 The structure is mixed but rich: there are demographics (AGE, PTGENDER, PTEDUCAT, PTETHCAT, PTRACCAT, PTMARRY), genetics (APOE4), numerous cognitive and clinical scores (MMSE, CDRSB, ADAS11/13, LDELTOTAL, FAQ, MOCA, TRABSCOR, RAVLT\_…, mPACC…), CSF and PET biomarkers (ABETA, TAU, PTAU, FDG, also columns such as PIB and AV45), and MRI volumetric measures (Ventricles, Hippocampus, Entorhinal, Fusiform, MidTemp, WholeBrain, ICV).
 Some features are related to a single visit, while others are repeated but refer to measurements taken during the baseline visit and end with the suffix "\_bl".

-*ADNIMERGE.csv*, however, isn't simply a concatenation: many variables are derived from source files.
+*ADNIMERGE.csv*, however, is not simply a concatenation: many variables are derived from source files.
 For example, the variable Hippocampus is derived from the sum of the left/right components (ST29SV + ST88SV) taken from the original *FreeSurfer* files.

 ## Multiclass Problem